 Planning out a tour to this level of detail will be incredibly useful in unfamiliar terrain, especially if expecting difficult navigation conditions such as poor visibility, deteriorating weather, or extended multi-day trips through remote terrain.

-Most days, however, my tour planning format is quite simple:
+Most days, however, our tour planning format is quite simple:

 Mapping the Route and Choosing Waypoints

-The red lines are my planned up track.
+The red lines are our planned up track.
 Red dots are waypoints.
 Blue lines are ski descent lines.
 Putting the tour legs together would look like this:

 - Skin from trailhead to bottom of basin (1)